marijnh/Eloquent-JavaScript/05_higher_order.md

 The `characterCount` function reduces the ranges assigned to a script by summing their sizes.
 Note the use of destructuring in the parameter list of the reducer function.
 The second call to `reduce` then uses this to find the largest script by repeatedly comparing two scripts and returning the larger one.

 The Han script has more than 89,000 characters assigned to it in the Unicode standard, making it by far the biggest writing system in the data set.
-Han is a script (sometimes) used for Chinese, Japanese, and Korean text.
+Han is a script sometimes used for Chinese, Japanese, and Korean text.
 Those languages share a lot of characters, though they tend to write them differently.
-The (U.S.-based) Unicode Consortium decided to treat them as a single writing system to save character codes.
+The (US-based) Unicode Consortium decided to treat them as a single writing system to save character codes.
 This is called _Han unification_ and still makes some people very angry.

 ## Composability

 {{index loop, maximum}}

 Consider how we would have written the previous example (finding the biggest script) without higher-order functions.
-The code is not that much worse.
+The code is not that much worse:

 ```{test: no}
 let biggest = null;